 For more information: firstname.lastname@example.org

-Dr. Suma Chand is an Associate Professor and Director of the Cognitive Behavior Therapy (CBT) Program in the Department of Psychiatry and Behavioral Neurosciences in St. Louis University School of Medicine.
+Dr. Suma Chand, is a Professor and Director of the Cognitive Behavior Therapy (CBT) Program in the Department of Psychiatry and Behavioral Neurosciences in St. Louis University School of Medicine.
 She is a licensed clinical psychologist who has specialized in CBT.
 She has received training in CBT from the Beck Institute for Cognitive Therapy and Research.
 She is a Diplomate and Fellow of the Academy of Cognitive Therapy.

 Dr. Chand started her career as a Clinical Psychologist in the Department of Clinical Psychology, National Institute of Mental Health & Neurosciences (NIMHANS), Bangalore, India.
 Since then, she has worked in a number of different countries like Malaysia, United Kingdom and Oman before she came to the United States.
 She worked in the Department of Psychiatry and Behavioral Sciences at the University of Louisville before she joined the Department of Psychiatry and Behavioral Neurosciences, St. Louis University School of Medicine in the year 2008.
 As the Director of the CBT program, she is involved in training Psychiatry residents and fellows in CBT.
 As a SLUCare provider she runs CBT Clinics where she offers individual and group CBT.
 She is an active member of the Public Education Committee of the Anxiety and Depression Association of America, and also serves on the Board of directors for the National Social Anxiety Center.

 The National Social Anxiety Center (NSAC) exists solely to promote